tmartin1/rockridge/CONTRIBUTING.md

 # Contributing

-## GENERAL WORKFLOW
+## General Workflow

 1. Fork the dev branch of the rockridge repository.
 1. From your personal fork, create a new branch for the specific issue that you are working on.
+The name of the branch should be preceded by the GitHub issue number, for example:
+  - "#88 Fixes flux capacitor time warp directive."
 1. Make commits to your issue branch.
-If the issue you are working on is logged in our Issues, prefix each commit with the issue number:
-  - "#88 Fixes flux capacitor time warp directive."
+Commit frequently and with meaningful comments.
 1. When you're ready to make a pull request with your new feature or fix, please ensure the following before submitting:
   - If you are adding a new feature, make sure to have meaningful tests in the feature.spec.js file.
   - Run 'grunt test' from the command line and make sure all tests are passing.